EryiXie/PlaneRecNet/README.md

 # Training
 PlaneRecNet is trained on ScanNet with 100k samples on one single RTX 3090 with batch_size=8, it takes approximate **37 hours**.
-Here are the [data annotations](https://drive.google.com/file/d/1HMaJ_gaAoP6s_KNf1jNydQgOA_5cukaL/view?usp=sharing)(about 1.0 GB) for training of ScanNet datasets, which is based on the annotation given by [PlaneRCNN](https://github.com/NVlabs/planercnn) and converted into json file. *Please not that, our training sample is not same as PlaneRCNN, because we don't have their training split at hand.*
+Here are the [data annotations](https://drive.google.com/file/d/1HMaJ_gaAoP6s_KNf1jNydQgOA_5cukaL/view?usp=sharing)(about 1.0 GB) for training, validation and evaluation on ScanNet datasets, which is based on the annotation given by [PlaneRCNN](https://github.com/NVlabs/planercnn) and converted into json file.
+Newly uploaded evaluation samples are refined with the rejection threshold mentioned the paper of PlaneRCNN, it results some difference, but very limited. *Please not that, our training sample is not the same as PlaneRCNN, because we don't have their training split at hand.*

 **Please notice, the pathing and naming rules in our data/dataset.py, is not compatable with the raw data extracted with the ScanNetv2 original code.
 Please refer to [this issue](https://github.com/EryiXie/PlaneRecNet/issues/2) for fixing tips, thanks [uyoung-jeong](https://github.com/uyoung-jeong) for that.** I will add the data preprocessing script to fix this, once I have time.